 Try to think of a firewall like a moat around your computer, and an exception rule like a bridge over the moat.
 The only way data can pass to and from your computer is if you add an exception rule, or a “bridge over the moat”.
 This exception rule can have very specific rules, or quite relaxed rules, depending on your needs.
-You can make an exception rule for any program running on your computer, any single port ranging from 1 to 65535, or a port range like 6881 to 6889.
+You can make exceptions rule for any program running on your computer, any single port ranging from 1 to 65535, or a port range like 6881 to 6889.
 Most users simply add an exception rule for a specific program and let that program decide which ports it needs using UPnP.

 Some examples below detail the different types and complexities of exception rules.

 In the above diagram, the red firewall (the moat) blocks all traffic traveling IN to the private network and it’s computers by default, unless it uses one of the four exception rules (bridges over the moat).
-All traffic traveling OUT of the private network and onto the Internet is allowed by default.
+All traffic traveling OUT of the private network and to the Internet is allowed by default.

 Lets go through each rule in a little more detail…